Avoid customer churn with back-in stock alerts

 Further effective email marketing measures

-Back-in-stock aler mails are an example of an easy to implement but very effective measure.
+Back-in-stock alert mails are an example of an easy to implement but very effectivemarketing automation use.
 For more of these, download our “Checklist: 12 Tips for Email Marketing in E-Commerce”.